abel-solo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #13,Write a script that prints a number with two decimal places, followed by a new line

 #14,Write a script that converts a number from base 10 to base 16

+#15,this script Write a script that encodes and decodes text using the rot13 encryption